flxwed/pilot-lua-template/README.md

 ## Features
 - Full code completion using [Luau LSP](https://github.com/JohnnyMorganz/luau-lsp) and [autopilot.lua](https://github.com/flxwed/autopilot.lua)
-- Compiles code into a single script for microcontrollers using [luabundler](https://github.com/Benjamin-Dobell/luabundler)
+- Compiles into a single, obfuscated script ready for microcontrollers using [darklua](https://github.com/seaofvoices/darklua)
-- Organized repository setup for development

 ## Getting Started
 Click the "Use this template" button or download this repository wherever you like.